 Dr. Karl Reid Founding Board Member

-Dr. Karl Reid serves as Vice Provost and the first Chief Inclusion Officer of Northeastern University, a global leader for over 100 years in experiential learning through its “Co-op” cooperative education programs in applied learning.
-Dr. Reid previously served as the longtime chief executive officer of the National Society of Black Engineers (NSBE), Vice President of Research and Innovation at the United Negro College Fund, and Associate Dean of Undergraduate Education at Massachusetts Institute of Technology.
+Dr. Karl Reid serves as Vice President for Equity and Inclusion at Massachusetts Institute of Technology (MIT).
+Dr. Reid's role builds on his experience as the Vice Provost and the first Chief Inclusion Officer of Northeastern University, a global leader for over 100 years in experiential learning through its “Co-op” cooperative education programs in applied learning.
+Dr. Reid previously served as the longtime chief executive officer of the National Society of Black Engineers (NSBE), Vice President of Research and Innovation at the United Negro College Fund, and Associate Dean of Undergraduate Education at MIT.

 As an MIT undergraduate, Dr. Reid was a NSBE member before being elected as NSBE’s National Chairperson during his senior year.
 Dr. Reid went on to a career at IBM in various product management and consulting roles before returning to MIT where he led the Office of Minority Education.
 In his executive role at NSBE, the organization established the U.S. goal to graduate 10,000 Black Engineers by the end of 2025.
 While at NSBE, Dr. Reid co-founded the 50K Coalition which aligns the American Indian Science and Engineering Society, the Society of Hispanic Professional Engineers, and the Society of Women Engineers to end the underrepresentation of minority students in engineering.